 Experimentation.
 Collaboration.
 Study.

-ARTIST IN RESIDENCE
+IN RESIDENCE

-Each artist in residence proposes a project that integrates academic research and research creation.
+Each resident proposes a project that integrates academic research and research creation.
 Projects can range from the creation of new musical works, archival research, performances, presentations or other possibilities yet to be proposed.
 Over the course of their residency, the Lab and the Artist collaborate to make the project proposal a reality.
 Together we immerse ourselves in musical communities and operationalize Lab supports such as recording space, musical instruments and digital equipment.
 The artist will have access to a variety of opportunities attached to the Department of Art, Culture & Media, including the Black Studies seminars, the Music & Culture Speaker series, the Studio Artist Speakers Series, our Spring and Fall Flourish concert series and our annual Artoutside festival.

 The Afrosonic Innovations Lab is deeply invested in the myriad of musical formations which are both legible and illegible, oscillating around communities of practice, and influencing commercial industry.
 We love black musics and don’t love the stifling confines of genres, markets.
 As such we will culminate each residency with a live performance each June to mark Black Music Month in Toronto.

-ALANNA STUART
+2023// ALANNA STUART

 photo credit: Joshua Rille